Groups, graphs, and hypergraphs: average sizes of kernels of generic matrices with support constraints: Cographs, hypergraphs, and cographical groups

-As we will see in Theorem~\ref{thm:kite_zeta} below, ask zeta functions associated with (negative adjacency representations of) kite graphs admit a particularly nice and explicit description.
+Clearly, threshold graphs are cographs.
+For further characterisations of threshold graphs, see \cite[Theorem~1.2.4]{MP95}.
+For example, a graph is a threshold graph if and only if it does not admit any of the graphs $\CG_2 \oplus \CG_2$, $\Path 4$, or $\Cycle 4$ (see \S\ref{ss:graphs} for definitions) as an induced subgraph.
+(Recall that cographs are precisely those graphs that do not admit $\Path 4$ as an induced subgraph.)

-Note that every kite graph is a cograph.
-Further note that any kite graph contains at most one connected component consisting of more than one vertex and that such a component is a kite graph itself.
+As we will see in Theorem~\ref{thm:kite_zeta} below, ask zeta functions associated with (negative adjacency representations of) threshold graphs admit a particularly nice and explicit description.

-Further note that the $\Z$-points of cographical group schemes associated with kite graphs form exactly the class of those torsion-free finitely generated groups of nilpotency class at most $2$ which contains $\Z$ and which is closed under taking direct and free class-$2$-nilpotent products with~$\Z$.
+Note that the $\Z$-points of cographical group schemes associated with threshold graphs form exactly the class of those torsion-free finitely generated groups of nilpotency class at most $2$ which contains $\Z$ and which is closed under taking direct and free class-$2$-nilpotent products with~$\Z$.

-\begin{ex} The following is an example of a connected kite graph:
+\begin{ex} The following is an example of a connected threshold graph:

 Note that the central vertex is connected to all other vertices.
 Its removal results in a disconnected graph consisting of one isolated vertex and another component which is a star graph on four vertices.
 The above graph is therefore isomorphic to